JamesMitofsky/Multiplayer-Card-Game/README.md

 ### Queries
 - All queries to locate by evaluation are done with ```.where()``` and must be followed by ```.get()``` to contact the server.
 This second method returns a promise, so be sure to await it.
-- Only the documents containing a specific field can be accessed using the ```.orderBy()``` method.
+- Documents which only contian a specific field can be accessed by passing the field name to the ```.orderBy()``` method.

 - **Order by time:** You can access timestamp documents using Firebase's internal clock by invoking ```firebase.firestore.FieldValue.serverTimestamp()```.
 Then, you can serve the most recently added document through ```.orderBy('TIME_FIELD_NAME', desc)```.
 This is especially powerful when paired with ```.limit(1)```, serving up only the very most recent change.
     - Be warned, though!
 The serverTimestamp takes a moment to run, meaning any snapshot listening to that data will run twice!
 Explanation from [Stack Overflow](https://stackoverflow.com/questions/49972173/firestore-onsnapshot-executing-twice).

 ### Collections
 - Will not continue to exist if empty.
-There must always be at least one document, in the same way each document must always have at least one field.
+There must always be at least one document, but document do seem able to exist without field content.

 ## Firestore Permissions